Skip to main content

 Phonics learning step 1: decoding

 The aim is for children to be able to see a letter and then say the sound it represents out loud.
-This is called decoding.
+In phonics, this is called decoding.

 Some phonics programmes start children off by learning the letters s, a, t, n, i, p first.
 This is because once they know each of those letter sounds, they can then be arranged into a variety of different words (for example: sat, tip, pin, nip, tan, tin, sip, etc.).
 While children are learning to say the sounds of letters out loud, they will also begin to learn to write these letters (encoding).